lgomezt/tidyX/docs/source/examples/tutorial.rst

 **When is it useful to use it?**

-Imagine you are analyzing text data from social media platforms, and you want to ensure consistency in your analysis by removing repetitive characters at the end of words.
-For example, in Spanish, words typically do not end with a repeated character, but social media users often add emphasis by repeating the last character.
-Let’s explore a practical use case with a tweet:
+Suppose you're analyzing text data from social media platforms, and you aim to maintain consistency in your analysis by eliminating repetitive characters at the ends of words.
+In Spanish, for instance, words usually don't conclude with repeated characters.
+However, social media users frequently emphasize words by duplicating the last letter.
+Let's delve into a practical example using a tweet:

 .. code:: ipython3